MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Register-ArgumentCompleter.md

 cmdlet.
 The **Id** property for each Time Zone is piped to the `Where-Object` cmdlet.
 The `Where-Object` cmdlet filters out any ids that do not start with the value provided by `$wordToComplete`, which represents the text the user typed before they pressed <kbd>Tab</kbd>.
-The filtered ids are piped to the `For-EachObject` cmdlet which encloses each value in quotes, should the value contain spaces.
+The filtered ids are piped to the `ForEach-Object` cmdlet which encloses each value in quotes, should the value contain spaces.

 The second command registers the argument completer by passing the scriptblock, the